-I am married to Tim and we have 3 boys: Dylan, Tommy, and Sam, 1 who graduated from LCS and 2 that attend LCS.
+I am married to Tim and we have 3 boys: Dylan, Tommy, and Sam, 2 who graduated from LCS and 1 that still attends LCS.
 I was blessed to stay home with them for 10 years, until going back to teaching.
 They are very involved in boy scouts, baseball, football, and church.

 Their activities keep us very busy, but I also spend my free time with friends and family, small groups, baking, running and leading a girls Bible study.